Maldon grain riots

+The popular reaction to these changes in governmental organization and policy took the form of food riots.

 After two weeks of attempting to prosecute the rioters, the local magistracy granted a lower purchase price of corn.

-Ann Carter toured the local area after the riot to raise local support from clothing workers.
+Ann Carter toured the local area, after the riot, to raise local support from clothing workers.
 A further riot on May 22 attracted the attention of the Privy Council.
 A special commission was established, which led to the execution of Ann Carter as a threat to the social order.